Orca71/shahriarnekouei.github.io/projects.md

 **Tools**: Python, PyTorch, Transformers, Contrastive Learning
 **Description**:
-An ongoing research project exploring abductive inference — the process of identifying the most plausible explanation for a given observation.
-This work investigates how LLMs handle subtle causal distinctions and hypothesis selection when semantic similarity causes classical training signals to collapse.
+A research project exploring abductive inference — how an AI system chooses the most plausible explanation for an event.
+I’m studying where current LLMs struggle, especially when different hypotheses look almost identical in the embedding space.
+The goal is to build reasoning models that are more sensitive, discriminative, and grounded in causal structure.

 **Key Highlights**:
-- Designed hypothesis-generation and reasoning pipeline based on the SemEval-2026 Task 12 framework
+- Developed a custom hypothesis-generation and reasoning pipeline inspired by SemEval Task 12
-- Analyzed encoder collapse in embedding space (semantic similarity ≈ 0.94 across hypotheses)
-- Experimented with contrastive objectives (InfoNCE, difference-based losses)
+- Experimented with contrastive objectives to separate closely related hypotheses
-- Investigating new encoder architectures for causal sensitivity
+- Exploring encoder designs that better capture causal nuance
-- Aim: build models capable of distinguishing tightly overlapping hypotheses
+- Long-term aim: a model that can genuinely “choose the best explanation,” not just the closest paraphrase

 *(Code & preprint coming soon)*